birdandhike.com logo

 Birding Outside the Las Vegas Valley

-Several bird watching site outside Las Vegas provide excellent birding for desert birds and other western species; however, they involve long travel times from Las Vegas, guarantee few extra species that can't be found closer to town, and limit the ability of visitors to maximize their birding time because of time spent in the vehicle.
-For bird watchers looking for day trips or enroute to other places, these sites can provide excellent birding.
+Several bird watching sites outside Las Vegas provide excellent birding for desert birds and other western species; however, they involve long travel times from Las Vegas, guarantee few extra species that can't be found closer to town, and limit the ability of visitors to maximize their birding time because of time spent in the vehicle.
+For Las Vegas birders looking for interesting day trips or when on the way to other places, these sites can provide excellent birding.
+In almost every case, the theme is water -- where there is water in the desert, there are birds.

 Birding Outside the Las Vegas Valley